Skip to content

 Summary

-The positioning of std::optional in the realm of error handling is very clear: it is suited for simple scenarios where "failure doesn't need a reason"—lookups, parsing, caching, and default values.
-If your scenario requires distinguishing between error types, needs an error propagation chain, or requires diagnosing issues at the end of the chain, it's time to switch to expected or other heavier-weight solutions.
+std::optional has a clear position in the field of error handling: it is suitable for simple scenarios where "failure needs no reason"—lookups, parsing, caching, default values.
+If the scenario requires distinguishing error types, needs error propagation chains, or requires diagnosing issues at the end of the chain, you should switch to std::expected or other heavier solutions.

-C++23's monadic operations (and_then, transform, and or_else) make chaining optional operations elegant, greatly reducing nested if/else code.
-If your project is still on C++17, writing a few helper functions by hand can achieve a similar effect.
+C++23's monadic operations (and_then, transform, or_else) make chaining std::optional elegant, greatly reducing nested if code.
+If your project is still on C++17, writing a few helper functions can achieve a similar effect.